lidofinance/solana-docs/docs/validator-onboarding.md

 ## Validator admission

-The set of validators who participate in Lido for Solana (“Solido”) is managed by the [**Lido Node Operator Subgovernance Group (LNOSG)**][lnosg], which is part of the Lido DAO.
+The set of validators who participate in Lido on Solana (“Solido”) is managed by the [**Lido Node Operator Subgovernance Group (LNOSG)**][lnosg], which is part of the Lido DAO.
 The [Lido Node Operators Notion page][notion] contains further information about the current operators, and how to apply.